cwiq-os/cwiqduck/README.md

 <pre>
 INSTALL httpfs;
-INSTALL cwiq FROM community;
+INSTALL cwiqduck FROM community;
-LOAD cwiq;
+LOAD cwiqduck;
-cwiq extension enabled
+cwiqduck extension enabled
 </pre>

 ## Dependencies
 - httpfs

 ## Limitation
 The cwiqduck extension does not support any non-Linux platform.
-Moreover, this extension will not handle any filesystem operations outside cwiqfs mount.
+Moreover, this extension will not handle any filesystem operations outside CWIQ FS mount.